 If you are working, you may be able to get help with childcare costs through the following sources:

-From Autumn 2015, the Employer Supported Childcare scheme will be replaced by a new Tax-Free Childcare scheme.
+From 2017, the Employer Supported Childcare scheme will be replaced by a new Tax-Free Childcare scheme.

 Help with childcare costs when looking for work